grafana/grafana/docs/sources/whatsnew/whats-new-next/index.md

 Welcome to Grafana Cloud!
 Read on to learn about the newest changes to Grafana Cloud.

-## Use AI to generate titles, descriptions, and change summaries
+## Use AI to generate dashboard titles, descriptions, and change summaries

 <!-- Nathan Marrs -->
 <!-- OSS, Enterprise -->